nalsai/AegisubFlatpak/README.md

 ## Known issues

-- Vorbis audio playback not working correctly (bad quality, out of sync), also happens for me when built from source (https://github.com/wangqr/Aegisub) and from the AUR: aegisub-git (https://github.com/Aegisub/Aegisub)
+- Weird issues with some video/audio files (bad quality, out of sync), also happens for me when built from source (https://github.com/wangqr/Aegisub), from the AUR: aegisub-git (https://github.com/Aegisub/Aegisub) and in the package on RPM Fusion

 - Aegisub uses the default Adwaita theme on KDE